realXtend/doc/arch_article/simple.rst

 RealXtend is an open source project aiming to speed up the development of standards for 3D virtual worlds.
-We leverage standards including HTTP, COLLADA, XMPP and open source libraries such as OGRE 3D, Qt, OpenSimulator, and Blender.
+We leverage standards including HTTP, COLLADA, XMPP and open source libraries such as OGRE, Qt, OpenSimulator, and Blender.
 Beginning as a collaboration of several small companies that utilize the base technology in different application fields, but which coordinate the development of the common